jbariel/dockerized-kubernetes/README.md

 # Kubernetes (K8) running in Docker
 This project is to get [Kubernetes](https://kubernetes.io/) running locally in Docker.
 Notes below.

+## CURRENTLY NOT FUNCTIONAL...
+This project is still in development, feel free to use at your own risk, as it is currently not working...

 # Security
 K8 is moving to systems that require secure connectivity, so the core security is built into the base `kubectl` image.